waldyrious/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 ## Backwards compatibility

 Spec revisions through 3.0.2 are ambiguous as described above, so any possible clarification has the potential to break existing implementations.

-With the clarification of `nullable: false`, we think the risk of actual breakage is miniscule, because the current ambiguity only affects untyped Schema Objects, which by their nature leave a lot of room for unexpected values.
+With the clarification of `nullable: false`, we think the risk of actual breakage is minuscule, because the current ambiguity only affects untyped Schema Objects, which by their nature leave a lot of room for unexpected values.
 Any implementation that relies on schema validation to prevent null values should use explicitly typed schemas, and typed schemas unambiguously disallow `null` unless `nullable` is `true`.

 There might be a somewhat greater risk of breakage by specifying the effect of `nullable: true` as a `type` modifier.
 A more heavy-handed interpretation of `nullable: true`, [described here](https://github.com/OAI/OpenAPI-Specification/issues/1900#issuecomment-486772917), would make it equivalent to `anyOf [s, {type: "null"}]` where `s` is the schema as specified (excluding `nullable`).
 This would allow nulls even where they would be prohibited by other schema keywords, like `enum`.
 But this interpretation introduces far greater complexity than the narrowly scoped `type` modifier.
 We are not aware of any OpenAPI schema validator that actually attempts this, and there is nothing in the OpenAPI spec that says `nullable` can override constraining assertions.